dcunited001/dcunited001.github.io/_posts/2019-1-12-oneironautics-analyze-this.md

 - the next thing I remember is writing a post on facebook. this is wierd because I don't usually dream about digitized means of interaction.
-  - interactions in my house? these dreams occur often. interactions set in some natural environment are more frequent. urban environments or corporate environments are rare, although walking or driving on the road is a theme that crops up often.
+  - Interactions in my house?
+Dreams with these themes occur often.
+Interactions set in some natural environment are more frequent.
+Urban environments or corporate environments are rare, although walking or driving on the road is a theme that crops up often.

 #### Finding myself in her car